 I’m a member of IFM(Institute for Functional Medicine, AMA (American Medical Association), ACCMA, AAPIO, A4M (American Academy of Anti Aging Medicine) and volunteer at the Livermore temple for their annual health fairs, and a speaker for corporate wellness including Hitachi and other associations.

-I’m also in the process of getting certified with Dr. Dale Bredesen’s Reversal of Cognitive Decline program, and also, a recipient of America’s best physician by the consumer board for the past few years.
+I’m also looking to get certified with Dr. Dale Bredesen’s Reversal of Cognitive Decline program, and also, a recipient of America’s best physician by the consumer board for the past few years.

 With my passion for wellness and nutrition, we have held many wellness retreats (including corporate retreats), in the Bay Area, CA where we teach a well-rounded agenda of how to stay healthy with our nutritional education, stress on mental well being with classes with a therapist, organic gardening, yoga and meditation classes and other fun games in a group setting for peer support and better learning.
 We hope to restart these retreats later this year or early next year.